rubyworks/rubyfaux/README.md

 ## Welcome

-Rubyfaux is a Shomen-based documentation browser with a ruby-lang.org style.
+Rubyfaux is a Shomen-based documentation browser with an old-school ruby-lang.org style.

 ## Features

-* Spitting image of ruby-lang.org style give documentation offical look.
+* Old-school ruby-lang.org style gives documentation an offical look-and-feel.
 * Quicksearch sidebar makes it easy to locate classes and methods.
 * Built on JQuery, JQuery Templates and other well supported Javascript tools.